DragonOfShuu/DucklingScript/README.md

 Welcome to DucklingScript, a language that compiles into Rubber Ducky Scripting Language 1.0!
 DucklingScript is the best language to use for BadUSB on the Flipper Zero.
 Although this is the main idea, there are many other applications as well!

-# Benefits of DucklingScript
+# Why DucklingScript?

 There are many key points to using DucklingScript.
-Here are some key points.
+Here are some of those now.

 ## Type Safety